AtanasovAtanas/interactive-content/EN/01-Basic-Syntax/05-Summary.md

   - `range()` function

-# In the next lesson, you will learn about:
+# In the next lesson, you will learn:

 - List Definition and Usage
 - Storing Data